 Internships & Co-ops

-Co-ops and Internships provide opportunities for eligible students to earn academic credit for work experience related to their degree and/or major.
+Co-ops and Internships provide opportunities for eligible students to earn academic credit for work experience related to their major.
 The National Association of Colleges and Employers defines an internship as:

 An internship is a form of experiential learning that integrates knowledge and theory learned in the classroom with practical application and skills development in a professional setting.
 Internships give students the opportunity to gain valuable applied experience and make connections in professional fields they are considering for career paths; and give employers the opportunity to guide and evaluate talent.

 Summer 2014 & Fall 2014 Internship Deadlines

 Please note that the deadline for all students to register for an internship or co-op through the Career Services Center is Monday, June 9,2014 for Summer 2014 and Tuesday, September 30, 2014 for Fall 2014.
 Please plan your internship recruitment accordingly, and contact us at 808-544-0230 if you have any questions or concerns.

 Click on the following links to learn more about our program.